 Tip 11: Hire

-A professional tax preparer will make sure you get all the deductions you deserve.
-5 Tips On Choosing Your Tax Preparer.
+A professional tax preparer will make sure you get all the deductions you qualify for.

 Tip 12: Fire

 Light a nice, toasty fire in the fireplace, and relax.
-After you’ve done all the above, you’ll need a break.
+After you’ve done all of the above, you deserve a break.